artmg/lubuild/help/manipulate/PDF-files.md

 #### exiftool ####

 NB: Although the exiftool can write PDF metadata, it only adds updates.
-It will NOT remove previously written PDF metadata http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/PDF.html
+It can make the metadata _appear_ blank, but it will NOT remove previously written PDF metadata http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/PDF.html

 ```